 Windsor Mill is a medium-sized town located in the state of Maryland.
-With a population of 33,831 people and seven constituent neighborhoods, Windsor Mill is the 28th largest community in Maryland.
+With a population of 43,503 people and ten constituent neighborhoods, Windsor Mill is the 19th largest community in Maryland.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Windsor Mill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Windsor Mill is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Windsor Mill who work in office and administrative support (15.56%), management occupations (8.21%), and sales jobs (7.45%).
+Windsor Mill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Windsor Mill is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Windsor Mill who work in office and administrative support (14.33%), sales jobs (11.61%), and healthcare (9.41%).

 Also of interest is that Windsor Mill has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Windsor Mill is that it can take a long time to commute to work.
 In Windsor Mill, the average commute to work is 31.79 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.